The Opioid Industry Documents Archive: A National Symposium

 Tuesday, May 14, Noon-2:30 PM (ET) ● 9:00 AM-11:30 AM (PT)

 In the digital age, organizational records are being produced on a scale that dwarfs physical archives and even digital archives based only on electronic documents.
 Speakers will talk about the challenges and opportunities of managing and providing access to massive digital collections like OIDA.
-Register here.
+Watch the full Day 2 recording.

 Anne Seymour is associate dean of the Welch Medical Library at Johns Hopkins University & Medicine.